Copy-Paste to Mitigate Large Language Model Hallucinations: Experiment

 CopyPasteLLM demonstrates remarkable efficiency by achieving superior performance in counterfactual scenarios using only 365 query-context pairs as input to construct preference data through our automated pipeline—a base data requirement that is 50$\times$ smaller than the strongest baseline Context-DPO (18,000 samples) and significantly more efficient than other fine-tuning methods such as Canoe (10,000) and ParamMute (32,580).
 As shown in Table~\ref{tab:res_dpo}, on the FaithEval counterfactual subset, CopyPasteLLM surpasses the strongest baselines by substantial margins: 12.6, 12.2, and 24.5 percentage points across Llama-3-8B, Mistral-7B-v0.2, and Llama-3.1-8B respectively, achieving a peak accuracy of 92.8\% on Llama-3-8B—remarkably outperforming GPT-4o's reported 47.5\% on this challenging subset (see Appendix Table \ref{tab:faitheval_counterfactual_performance}).
 Additionally, CopyPasteLLM consistently achieves the highest Hit Rate across all models, despite the inherent difficulty of exact matching in FaithEval's lengthy gold standard answers.
 On ConFiQA's three counterfactual subsets, CopyPasteLLM maintains superior performance in unseen settings compared to recent fine-tuning baselines and copy-guided decoding method CoCoLex, with particularly notable results on Mistral-7B-v0.2 where it outperforms even Context-DPO trained on ConFiQA on the most challenging Multi-Conflict subset.

 In non-counterfactual scenarios, CopyPasteLLM maintains exceptional contextual faithfulness while demonstrating significant improvements over base models (Table~\ref{tab:res_dpo_normal}).
 On relatively straightforward datasets—PubMedQA and ConFiQA-QA—the method achieves modest but consistent improvements, with average accuracy gains of 1.01\% (from 96.04\% to 97.05\%).
 More importantly, on the more challenging ConFiQA-MR and ConFiQA-MC subsets, CopyPasteLLM delivers substantial performance gains, improving average accuracy from 84.49\% to 94.37\%, with the most dramatic improvement of 20.67\% observed on Mistral-7B-v0.2 for the MR subset.
 These results demonstrate that CopyPasteLLM's enhanced contextual trust, achieved without introducing additional parametric knowledge through LoRA training, leads to significant improvements in knowledge-intensive question answering accuracy.
+For fine-grained analysis across conflict complexity, knowledge domains, and reasoning ambiguity, see Appendix~\ref{app:task_specific_analysis}; for response length and copying behavior analysis, see Appendix~\ref{sec:response_length_analysis}; for ablation studies and training dynamics, see Appendix~\ref{sec:ablation_and_dynamics}.